-Whether you apply for college through DARE or through the standard CAO procedure, there is a range of supports for student with disabilities while they are at college.
-The supports available vary from college to college but may include: an orientation programme; study skills and extra tuition if required; access to assistive technology and training; mentoring.
+Whether you apply for college through DARE or through the standard CAO procedure, there are supports for student with disabilities while they are at college.

 - Section A asks for information on your disability and if you wish to be considered for DARE.

 - Section B is an Educational Impact Statement, to be completed by your school.
 It provides information about your educational experience and assists the decision about the third-level supports you need.